-BlackRock Inc. (BLK)’s Laurence D. Fink, who heads the world’s largest asset manager, said U.S. lawmakers need to provide more certainty about spending and tax policy as European leaders grapple with deficits.
+BlackRock Inc. (BLK:US)’s Laurence D. Fink, who heads the world’s largest asset manager, said U.S. lawmakers need to provide more certainty about spending and tax policy as European leaders grapple with deficits.

 “Our politicians are guardians too, and they’re not acting in ways that guardians should,” Fink said today in an interview on Bloomberg Television’s “Market Makers” with Erik Schatzker and Trish Regan.
 “Europe is a great wake-up call and they’re still snoring away.”